obophenotype/bio-attribute-ontology/docs/odk-workflows/RepoManagement.md

 be created which you can edit as you see fit.
 Typical ways to edit:

 1. Using a ROBOT template to generate the component (see below)
-1. Manually curating the component separately with Protege or any other editor
+1. Manually curating the component separately with Protégé or any other editor
 1. Providing a `components/mycomp.owl:` make target in `src/ontology/oba.Makefile`
 and provide a custom command to generate the component
     - `WARNING`: Note that the custom rule to generate the component _MUST NOT_ depend on any other ODK-generated file such as seed files and the like (see [issue](https://github.com/INCATools/ontology-development-kit/issues/637)).